Photo of the calibration pattern: Public point of view

 To match its size to 2 projectors of 1920×1080 pixels resolution, we must calculate overlap.

-If our project did not have overlap; the pixel workspacespace for 2 projectors would be two times their height in pixels, which is equal to 1080*2 = 2160 pixels.
+If the project did not have overlap, the pixel workspace for 2 projectors would be two times their height in pixels, which is equal to 1080*2 = 2160 pixels.

 Characteristics of the PSD file